-A line of credit is financing designed to get you access to the funds your business needs up to a certain limit.
-This financing tool allows you to draw up to your limit and pay off the balance on a continuous basis.
-The key feature of this product is flexibility: to draw anytime, to use for any business purpose, and to reuse next time.
+A line of credit is financing designed to get you access to the funds your business needs up to a specific limit.
+This financing tool allows you to draw up to your limit and pay off the balance continuously.
+The key feature of this product is flexibility: to draw anytime, use it for any business purpose, and to reuse it next time.

-In other ways a revolving loan given business owner access to a fixed amount of money, which can be used day to day according to business needs. .
-Interest is only paid on the amount of the advance they actually-used.
+In other ways, a revolving loan gives business owners access to a fixed amount of money, which they can use daily according to business needs.
+Interest is only paid on the advance they used.

 How does the line of credit work?

 The credit line assigned acts as a rainy-day fund for your business needs.